kendra-isham/AutoLead/readME.md

 Server runs on http://localhost:5000 and client on http://localhost:3000

 ### How to use
-- Please login with p0000000 for database tracking purposes.
+- Login with PID.
-- If "message_fail" alerts, please refresh.
-- The modem bot can answer a variety of questions about Charter provided internet modems that would be asked by a repair representative during troubleshooting when a customer calls.
+- The modem bot can answer a variety of questions about modems that would be asked by a repair representative during troubleshooting when a customer calls.
     - Questions currently must be formatted with a question topic (ie speed, wifi capability, port forwarding) and a modem model number.
-    - Example Questions:
-        - "How do I login to the CGNM2250?"
-        - "Where do I generate the config for TWC?"
-        - "What's the max speed for an E31N2V1?"
-        - "Where do I set up port forwarding for a DDW36C?"
-        - "Can I port forward 192.168.44.19?"
-        - "How do I configure a DG1670?"
-        - "How do I utilize tunnels?"